VincentAbensour/APIProject/README.md

 # APIProject
-A Personnal API project for trainaing
+A Personnal API project for training